 Captain Jeffrey Pruett, Air Wisconsin

 Based in Washington, D.C., Captain Pruett flies the Bombardier CRJ-200.
-He also serves as the Air Wisconsin Master Executive Council Vice Chairman, and Vice Chairman of the US Airways Express Pilots Alliance (USEPA).
-He was also the Air Wisconsin Local Council 49 Chairman and Captain Representative.
+He serves as the Air Wisconsin ALPA Master Executive Council vice chairman and US Airways Express Pilots Alliance (USEPA) vice chairman.
+He also previously served as the Air Wisconsin ALPA Local Council 49 chairman and captain representative.

 Captain Paul Stuart, Alaska

-Captain Stuart currently serves as Negotiating Committee Chairman for the Alaska Master Executive Council (MEC).
-He previously served as his pilot group's MEC Chairman and Vice Chairman and was a member of the National Collective Bargaining Committee.
+Captain Stuart currently serves as Negotiating Committee chairman for the Alaska ALPA Master Executive Council (MEC).
+He previously served as his pilot group's MEC chairman and vice chairman and was a member of the National Collective Bargaining Committee.
 In addition, Captain Stuart has been a member of the Alaska MEC's Grievance Committee; Scope, Code Share, and Alliance Committee; and Education Committee.

 Captain Dan Adamus, Jazz Aviation

 In addition to these offices, Captain Adamus served as ALPA's Canada Board Vice President for two terms from 2003 to 2006.
-He served as the Canada Board Government Affairs Committee Chairman from 1994 to 2006.
-He also served as the Executive Vice President, North America, for the International Federation of Air Line Pilots' Associations (IFALPA) from 2007 to 2012.
+He served as the Canada Board Government Affairs Committee chairman from 1994 to 2006.
+He also served as the executive vice president, North America, for the International Federation of Air Line Pilots' Associations from 2007 to 2012.

-Born in Port Credit, Ontario, and raised in New Liskeard, Ontario, Captain Adamus resides in Ottawa with his wife, Francine, and their children, Kurtis and Dana.
+Born in Port Credit, Ont., and raised in New Liskeard, Ont., Captain Adamus now resides in Ottawa with his wife, Francine, and their children, Kurtis and Dana.